-The preschool Sunday school teacher’s primary responsibility is to create a safe, loving, warm, and engaging environment for preschoolers, and to teach stories of faith, songs of faith, and prayer.
+The preschool Sunday School Co-Teacher’s primary responsibility is to help create a safe, loving, warm, and engaging environment for preschoolers, and to teach stories of faith, songs of faith, and prayer.

-The Sunday morning song leader facilitates a welcoming and worshipful large group gathering for Sunday School kids in grades 1-4 from 9:30 -9:45 AM, before they move to Water Tower rotations.
+The song leader facilitates a welcoming and worshipful large group gathering for Sunday School kids in 1st – 4th grades from 9:30 -9:45 A.M., before they move to Water Tower rotations.

 Water Tower Teacher

 The Water Tower program serves children in Grades 1-4.
 Teachers have the awesome opportunity to offer their energy, abilities, knowledge, skills and gifts to children.
 The teacher’s primary responsibility is to teach children within their area of interest, nurturing knowledge, understanding, spiritual growth, and transformation of children, and helping them to fall more deeply in love with God.
 The Water Tower consists of a number of rooms, each used to offer a different learning experience during a rotation of 3-4 weeks.
 A teacher repeats the same experience in the same workshop during the weeks of rotation, with adjustments made for age appropriateness.
 Each week a different age group or class experiences the workshop.
 It is the task of the teacher to be prepared for the lesson, to make sure the workshop is ready for the experience, and to teach the children.

 Adult mentors meet with one mentee from 9th or 10th grade for the purpose of fostering faith formation throughout the school year.
 Mentors commit to helping the mentee nurture peer friendships, seek their spiritual growth, help them make personal application of the lessons, help them see how God is active in their lives, and model authentic relationships with Jesus Christ.

 Confirmation Small Group Leader